 White-nose syndrome

-White-nose syndrome (WNS) is a disease that affects hibernating bats.
+White-nose syndrome is a disease that affects hibernating bats.
 It was first detected in New York State in 2007–08.
-By 2016, it was confirmed in 26 U.S. states and five Canadian provinces, had killed an estimated 5.5 million bats and caused up to 100% mortality in some bat hibernacula.
+Since then, the disease has spread to over 40 states and caused up to 100% mortality in some bat hibernacula.
+The causative fungus was first found in Utah in Canyonlands National Park in 2024.
+See a map of the current distribution of WNS.

 The disease is caused by the cold-loving fungus Pseudogymnoascus destructans.
 The fungus invades the skin of hibernating bats, causing tissue damage.
 It can be visible on the nose, ears and wings as a white, fuzzy coating.
 Infected bats exhibit higher levels of activity during hibernation which leads to a premature expenditure of winter fat reserves and causes the bat to leave the hibernacula early in search of food.
 The bats ultimately starve or freeze to death.